 The maturity of indebtedness will not exceed 50 years.
-All Preferred Securities and preferred securities will be redeemed no later than 50 years after the issuance thereof.
+All preferred securities will be redeemed no later than 50 years after the issuance thereof.

-The underwriting fees, commissions or other similar remuneration paid in connection with the non-competitive issue, sale or distribution of a security pursuant to the activities and transactions described in this Application (not including any original issue discount) will not exceed 5% of the principal or total amount of the security being issued.
+The underwriting fees, commissions or other similar remuneration paid in connection with the non-competitive issue, sale or distribution of a security pursuant to this (not including any original issue discount) will not exceed 5% of the principal or total amount of the security being issued.